Specializing in lymphatic drainage massage therapy

-I offer lymphatic drainage massage to anyone who desires to experience the many health and wellness benefits that go along with stimulating your lymphatic system, as well as treating health conditions/concerns like lymphedema, lipedema, chronic venous insufficiency and edema from cosmetic and orthopedic surgeries.
+I offer lymphatic drainage massage to anyone who desires to experience the many health and wellness benefits that go along with stimulating your lymphatic system, as well as treating health conditions/concerns like lymphedema, lipedema, chronic venous insufficiency and edema from cosmetic, orthopedic and cancer related surgeries.
 This drainage massage is much different than your normal massage.
 I use a circular skin stretching technique that opens the superficial lymphatics, which are skin deep, and I apply slightly deeper touch focused over lymph nodes to stimulate the lymphatic system.
 The 3 main roles of the lymphatic system are fluid regulation/balance, waste transportation and immunity.
 A lymphatic drainage massage is such a powerful tool for eliminating swelling; detoxing and ridding our bodies of the crud, crap and debris that we ingest, that we accumulate through cellular process (Yes, our cells poop too!) and that get into our systems through our environment.
 Not to mention our lymphatic system is a huge part of our immune system, and who wouldn't want a stellar immune system to protect us from pathogens, viruses, bacteria and cancer cells!

 Check it out!!
 Not only does it provide great health benefits, but it FEELS GOOD too!
 You may just find you LOVE it more than a typical massage!

 My mission: To provide clients an all natural approach to cellular detoxification, managing and reducing swelling/edema, boosting immunity and immense relaxation through lymphatic drainage massage.